MediakodTeam/wp-plugin-deployeur/README.md

-# 🚀 The Deployeur, a plugin to use WordPress as a headless CMS!
+# Deployeur, a plugin to use WordPress as a headless CMS!

 ## 📖 Description